zenmonkeykstop/qubes-doc.rtd/user/how-to-guides/how-to-back-up-restore-and-migrate.rst

 2. Select the source location of the backup to be restored:

-   -  If your backup is located on a `USB mass storage device </doc/usb/>`__, attach it first to another VM or select ``sys-usb`` in the next item.
+   -  If your backup is located on a :doc:`USB mass storage       device </user/how-to-guides/how-to-use-usb-devices>`, attach it first to another VM or select
+      ``sys-usb`` in the next item.
    -  If your backup is located in a (currently running) VM, select the VM in the drop-down box next to **app qube**.